-To identify and disrupt systemic and structural barriers to address disproportionate access, opportunities and outcomes for students and staff who identify as Indigenous, racialized and/or minoritized
+To identify and disrupt systemic and structural barriers to address disproportionate access, opportunities and outcomes for students and staff who identify as Indigenous, Black and minoritized.

-- Decrease over-representation of Indigenous, Black and minoritized students in suspension, expulsion, exclusion and police engagement - Decrease disproportionate representation of Indigenous, Black and minoritized students in graduation rates, programs and pathways - Increase sense of belonging for Indigenous, Black and minoritized students and staff - Cyclically, collect, disaggregate, analyse and use identity-based data to identify and document progress made eliminating disproportionate representation of Indigenous, Black, racialized and minoritized students, including 2SLGBTQ+ and students with disabilities in suspensions and expulsions and enrolment in special education, District programs and pathways, as well as disparity
+- Decrease over-representation of Indigenous, Black and minoritized students in suspension, expulsion, exclusion and police engagement - Decrease disproportionate representation of Indigenous, Black and minoritized students in graduation rates, programs and pathways - Increase sense of belonging for Indigenous, Black and minoritized students and staff

-- of outcomes (e.g., credit accumulation, graduation, achievement and student absenteeism) - Establish a group of diverse community partners (Community Equity Partners Group) to work with OCDSB to understand and interpret the data in the Valuing Voices: Identity Matters! student survey and make recommendations to address inequities - Conduct Staff Census
+- Cyclically collect, disaggregate, analyze and use identity-based data to identify and document progress made (Annual Equity Report) in eliminating disproportionate representation of Indigenous, Black and minoritized students, including 2SLGBTQ+ and students with disabilities, in suspensions and expulsions and enrollment in special education, District programs and pathways, as well as disparity of outcomes (e.g., credit accumulation, graduation, achievement and student absenteeism) - Establish a group of diverse community partners (Community Equity Partners Group) to work with OCDSB to understand and interpret the data in the Valuing Voices: Identity Matters! student survey and make recommendations to address inequities - Conduct Staff Census

-- Expand cultural spaces in schools across all geographical areas of the District - Develop protocols and guidelines for Indigneous cultural and spiritual practices in schools - Collection and analysis of Indigenous self-identification data shared with Indigenous community partners through a reciprocal data sharing agreement (OCAP)
+- Expand cultural spaces in schools across all geographical areas of the District - Develop protocols and guidelines for Indigenous cultural and spiritual practices in schools - Collect and analyze Indigenous self-identification data shared with Indigenous community partners through a reciprocal data sharing agreement (OCAP - Ownership, Control, Access and Possession)

-Work with Community Equity Partners Group and Advisory Committee on Equity to establish key priorities for ABC (African, Black, Caribbean) students based on Valuing Voice: Identity Matters Student Survey data
+Work with Community Equity Partners Group and Advisory Committee on Equity to establish key priorities for ABC (African, Black, African-Caribbean) students based on Valuing Voice: Identity Matters! student survey data

-- Cyclical and continuous collection of Identity Based and Self-Identification Data (for students who identify as Indigenous) in place - In collaboration with Community Equity Partners and Advisory Committees, interpret Valuing Voices data and set priorities for analysis - Establish disaggregated baseline data from Valuing Voices: Identity Matters!
-Student Survey on graduation rates, suspension and expulsion rates and student pathways
+- Cyclical and continuous collection of identity-based and self-identification data for students who identify as Indigenous, Black and minoritized - In collaboration with Community Equity Partners and Advisory Committees, interpret Valuing Voices: Identity Matters! data and set priorities for analysis - Establish disaggregated baseline data from Valuing Voices: Identity Matters! on graduation rates, suspension and expulsion rates and student pathways - Staff Census developed and administered

-- Staff Census developed and administered - Protocols and guidelines for Indigneous cultural and spiritual practices formalized and implemented in schools - Ongoing collection and analysis of Indigenous self-identification data shared with Indigenous community partners through a reciprocal data sharing agreement (OCAP)
+- Protocols and guidelines for Indigenous cultural and spiritual practices formalized and implemented in schools - Ongoing collection and analysis of Indigenous self-identification data shared with Indigenous community partners through an OCAP reciprocal data sharing agreement

-• Expanded Indigenous cultural spaces into all District geographical areas
+Expand Indigenous cultural spaces into all District geographical areas